Rewrite A Sentence Without Changing The Meaning

 Another option is to use a noun phrase to emphasize a point.

-In the latest economic news, it says that there have been more redundancies this year than the year before.
+The latest economic news states that there have been more redundancies this year than the year before.

 In the latest economic news, it says that there has been a rise in the number of redundancies this year compared to the year before.